 "Let your child pick their own water bottle, lunch container etc. Makes them feel a little bit in control."

-About Komodo – Komodo is a fun and effective way to boost K-5 math skills.
-Designed for 5 to 11-year-olds to use in the home, Komodo uses a little and often approach to learning math (15 minutes, three to five times per week) that fits into the busy family routine.
-Komodo helps users develop fluency and confidence in math – without keeping them at the screen for long.
+About Komodo - Komodo is a fun and effective way to boost K-5 math and English skills.
+Designed for 5 to 11-year-olds to use at home, Komodo uses a 'little and often' approach to learning (15 minutes, three to five times per week) that fits into busy family routines.
+Komodo helps users develop fluency and confidence in math and language arts - without keeping them at the screen for long.